bytecodealliance/wasmtime/docs/examples-profiling-vtune.md

 ### Example: Importing Results into GUI

-Results directories created by `amplxe-cl` can be imported in the VTune GUI by clicking "Open > Result".
+Results directories created by the `vtune` CLI can be imported in the VTune GUI by clicking "Open > Result".
 Below is a visualization of the collected data as seen in VTune's GUI:

 ![vtune report output](assets/vtune-gui-fib.png)

 ### Example: GUI Collection

-VTune can collect data in multiple ways (see `amplxe-cl` CLI discussion above);
+VTune can collect data in multiple ways (see `vtune` CLI discussion above);
 another way is to use the VTune GUI directly.
 A standard work flow might look
 like: